architanemalikanti/architanemalikanti/README.md

 🎓 Pursuing a Computer Engineering (ECE) degree at Cornell University

-💻 Full stack, machine learning, iOS, and embedded systems developer.
+💻 Full stack, machine learning, iOS, and embedded systems engineer.

 🌎 Experienced in building systems from **ground up**.
 This includes designing hardware circuitry, hardware to backend application communication, application development, and more.
 My skills are vast!

-⚡ My work in technology has been featured in MIT News, Times of India, and more!
+⚡ My work in technology has been featured in MIT News, the Times of India, and more!

 ## About Me 😄
 I love singing and dancing; deep down I am a very creative person!